Vertex algebra of extended operators in 4d N=2 superconformal field theories: Vertex algebra of the free hypermultiplet theory

-We start by explaining these issues in the vertex operator subalgebra generated by Schur operators and their $\bL^\pm$ and $\bS$ descent operators.
-The resulting set of vertex operators (at the origin of the VOA plane, say) is characterized by having support in the $z=\zb=0$ plane in space-time, and so, in particular, does not contain the $\hbS$ or $\hbW^\pm$ descent operators.
+The set of vertex operators (at the origin of the VOA plane, say) containing Schur operators $\cO(0)$ and their corresponding descent operators, $\bL^{\pm}[\cO]$ and $\bS[\cO]$, is characterized by having support in the $z=\zb=0$ plane in space-time, and so, in particular, does not contain the $\hbS_{\ldots}$ or $\hbW^\pm_{\ldots}$ descent operators.
+We now calculate some operator products in this $\cO$-$\bL^\pm$-$\bS$ sub-vertex algebra within the free hypermultiplet SCFT.
+In particular, we will calculate the OPEs among the free dimension-1 scalar Schur, $q$, the dimension-3 vector Schur operator, $T$, and their $\bL^\pm$ and $\bS$ descent operators. $T$ is the Virasoro operator in the VOA which is the chiral theory of a free symplectic boson.